atticus-lv/SSM_document/_docs/Ops_Camera/AddViewCam.md

 ---
-title: Add View Cam-视角相机添加
+title: 添加视角相机
 category: Camera
 order: 2
 ---

 Sync your Facebook contacts with ChatApp.
-Any of your Facebook friends with ChatApp accounts are automatically added to your contact list!
+Any of your Facebook friends with ChatApp accounts are automatically added to your contact list\!

 > Signing up with Facebook automatically starts syncing contacts.